 Whatiftheworld acts as a platform for a new generation of South African contemporary artists, and was selected by Contemporary Magazine (London) as one of the 'Top 50 Emerging Galleries

-from Around the World.'
+From Around the World.'
 This fast-rising young gallery has become a place for curators and collectors to experience innovative work, and to become acquainted with some new names.
 It is housed in a decommissioned synagogue in Woodstock, Cape Town.

-SMAC Gallery, Cape Town and Stellenbosch
+SMAC Gallery, Cape Town, Stellenbosch and Johannesburg

 Knysna Fine Arts, Knysna